ibm-cloud-docs/containers/locations.md

 ### Classic regions with one data center
 {: #zones-sz}

-If you create a classic cluster in a region with only one data center, the highly available master includes three replicas on separate hosts, but is not spread across zones.
+If you create a classic cluster in a region with only one data center, the highly available master includes three replicas on separate hosts, but is not spread across classic zones.
 {: shortdesc}

-Classic single zone clusters are managed from the regional endpoint located in the nearest region that supports classic multizone, such as `mon01` to `us-east` or `sao01` to `us-south`.
+Classic regions with one data center are managed from the regional endpoint located in the nearest region that supports classic data centers, such as `mon01` to `us-east` or `sao01` to `us-south`.

 | Geography | Country | Metro | Region | Zone | Managed from region |
 | --- | --- | --- | --- | --- | --- |